OpenDriveLab/Vista/README.md

 @inproceedings{yang2024genad,
-  title={{Generalized Predictive Model for Autonomous Driving}}, author={Yang, Jiazhi and Gao, Shenyuan and Qiu, Yihang and Chen, Li and Li, Tianyu and Dai, Bo and Chitta, Kashyap and Wu, Penghao and Zeng, Jia and Luo, Ping and Zhang, Jun and Geiger, Andreas and Qiao, Yu and Li, Hongyang}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2024}
+  title={{Generalized Predictive Model for Autonomous Driving}}, author={Jiazhi Yang and Shenyuan Gao and Yihang Qiu and Li Chen and Tianyu Li and Bo Dai and Kashyap Chitta and Penghao Wu and Jia Zeng and Ping Luo and Jun Zhang and Andreas Geiger and Yu Qiao and Hongyang Li}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2024}
 }